-Waterbury police have arrested four people in connection to a deadly drive-by shooting on Thursday and two others have been arrested on weapons charges.
+Waterbury police have arrested five people in connection to a deadly drive-by shooting on Thursday, May 14 and two others have been arrested on weapons charges.

 Officers were called to Willow Street and Woodlawn Terrace to investigate a report of gunshots around 10 p.m.